 1. Profit Quota

 A profit quota ensures that sales representatives have to earn a specific revenue for the company by selling products or services for a defined amount of money.
-This type of sales quota is common among companies that have several target markets and price points.
+This type of sales quota is common among companies with several target markets and price points.

 2. Activity Quota

-Activity sales quotas are dependent on the actions or milestones that a salesperson needs to make and reach during a particular period—for example, making a certain number of calls, emails or visiting clients.
+Activity sales quotas depend on the actions or milestones a salesperson needs to make and reach during a particular period—for example, making a certain number of calls, emails or visiting clients.
 The purpose of this sales quota is to improve sales and monitor the performance of sales reps.

 3. Volume Quota